 I will speak of your mercy, my God, my Savior.

-If you or someone you love has endured the heartache of abortion, Worthy of Love is a 8-lesson story-driven bible study for post abortion healing that has helped countless of women.
-Visit the Worthy of Love page to download a free sample, find an online group, watch the promo video, or find resources (including Leader’s Guide) to start a group.
+If you or someone you love has endured the heartache of abortion, Worthy of Love is an 8-lesson story-driven bible study for post-abortion healing that has helped countless women.
 We all know someone who needs hope.

 Shadia is a passionate Bible teacher, author and speaker who has a heart for seeing lives transformed by the power of God’s Word.
 She holds a master’s in biblical and theological studies from Western Seminary and is author of several books and Bible studies.

 Get Your FreeQuiet Time Refresh!

 Join the BRAVE THE DEEP Community and receive "7 Simple Ideas to Refresh Your Quiet Time" your FREE Download With Practical Application, plus a series of Bible study “Sneak Peeks" with access to all the premium resources!

 Those who would deny forgiveness to someone who has had or has performed an abortion would also deny forgiveness to the Apostle Paul.
 I know your work, your calling, is often thankless and you confront many raised eyebrows and insulting words from self righteous persons, but forgiveness and changed lives cannot be gained without someone to minister the love and truth of Jesus Christ to these valuable souls.
 May God continue to bless your ministry and give you much fruit for your labor.
 In the love of Jesus Christ our Savior and Lord.